Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 1. Petking Cordless Dog Clippers

-The Petking Dog Grooming clippers set has everything you need to trim your furry friend’s dog hair no matter the length or type.
-It will even shave other animals should you need it.
+The Petking dog grooming clippers set has everything you need to allow you to successfully groom your dog at home.
+It will even shave other animals should you need it; it is the ultimate pet grooming kit for home use.

-It is a low noise and vibration set of pet clippers which will help keep your dog nice and calm and not frightened with what’s going on.
-Specifically, the noise level is under 58 decibels which is a quiet set of pet clippers but certainly not the quietest.
+The Petking cordless dog clipper has been designed with low sound and vibration technology.
+This set of pet clippers will help keep your dog nice and calm during the grooming.
+Specifically, the noise level is under 58 decibels which is a quiet set of pet clippers but if this is a key feature for you then there are quieter options on the market.

-The detachable blade itself is ceramic which does carry a little bit of an extra cost but what you get is a sharper cut and an edge that doesn’t dull quickly and needs constant replacements.
-Not only that, ceramic blades tend to not get jammed as easily as metal so you won’t be pulling accidentally or have to stop and start constantly to wipe the loose hair away.
+When it comes to the blades in this clipper it is one of their best features.
+The detachable blade itself is ceramic which does carry a little bit of an extra cost but what you achieve is a sharper cut and an edge that doesn’t dull quickly and needs constant replacements.
+Not only that, ceramic blades tend to not become jammed as easily as metal so you won’t be pulling accidentally or have to stop and start constantly to wipe the loose hair away.
+The Petking blades are strong and sharp meaning that they are the best blades for high quality grooming of your dog at home.

-PetKing professional dog clippers are one of the best set that won’t jam, lose effectiveness quickly or give your dog an anxious time.
-For the price of one grooming session, you can get these hair clippers for life and be able to freely trim your dog any time and anywhere.
+PetKing professional dog clippers are one of the best sets of clippers that won’t jam, lose effectiveness quickly and they are easy to use on your pet.
+For the price of one professional grooming session: you can get these hair clippers for long-term home use and be able to freely trim your pet anytime and anywhere.

-- One of the best dog clippers which is excellent value for money
+- One of the best dog grooming clippers;

-- The gold case is a nice look
+- The gold storage case is a nice look;

 2. Wahl Professional Dog Clippers

-Wahl is to dog grooming what Nike is to athletes, they are one of the best premium brands of dog clippers with massive sales, marketing budget and research budget behind it.
-They’ve come up with one of the most expensive clippers which boast being able to trim ANY a dog’s coat no matter if it’s wiry, double-coated or even matted.
+Wahl is to dog grooming what Nike is to athletes; they are one of the best premium brands of dog clippers with massive sales, marketing budget and research budget behind it.
+Wahl have come up with one of the most expensive clippers which boast being able to trim ANY dog’s coat no matter if it’s wiry, double-coated or even matted dog hair.
+These are the best dog clippers for heavy duty pet grooming.

-These dog clippers are easy to clip and benefits from being both cordless and corded at the same time.
-When cordless it will last for 100 minutes continuous which is extremely generous for a dog clipper – this can be a godsend for those with several dogs that need clipping in one session or for grooming professionals.
+These clippers are easy to clip and benefit from being both cordless and corded at the same time.
+When cordless it will last for 100 minutes continuously which is an extremely generous battery life for a dog clipper – this can be a godsend for those with several dogs that need clipping in one session or for grooming professionals.

-- Powerful yet quiet motor with a high rotation per minute
+- Powerful yet low noise motor with a high rotation per minute

 - Corded and cordless with one of the best battery life

-- A professionally looking pair of dog clippers which is easy to grip
+- A professional looking pair of dog clippers which is easy to use

 - On the expensive side and perhaps not the best value for money